Trotalo/vlox/README.md

 6. Press **SAVE&PUBLISH**
 7. Go to the **Resources** section on the left-hand panel
-8. Click the plus sign next to the **Website** text, this will open up the **New Document** window In ModX, resources equals pages in your website, name your new page
+8. Click the plus sign next to the **Website** text, this will open up the **New Document** window In MODX, resources equals pages in your website, name your new page
 9. Select the **KrakenTemplate** option from the **Uses Template** drop down
 10. Click yes on the warning popup
 11. Click **Save** on the upper right section of the page